ChIPs Network

 2011

-ChIPs Hosts First Global Summit
+ChIPs Hosted First Global Summit

 2014

-Mock Program Begins
+Mock Program Launched

-In 2014, ChIPs developed the Mock Pitch program to create an opportunity for associates and junior partners to gain real-life experience pitching to clients, a necessary skill to elevate their careers and increase pay equity.
+ChIPs developed the Mock Pitch program to create an opportunity for associates and junior partners to gain real-life experience pitching to clients, a necessary skill to elevate their careers and increase pay equity.

 2015